 When I arrived in California in 2002, however, it took me a little while to find somewhere to ride.
 Then my neighbor decided to purchase a rescue horse, and I agreed to train him for them.
 This landed me at Eddie Ranch (now Boulder Creek Stable), where I not only trained my neighbor’s horse but worked with a few other horses boarded there as well.

-When my neighbors moved their horse to Bear Creek Stables, I came along.
-There I took on more riding lessons and exercising of horses.
+When my neighbors moved their horses to Bear Creek Stables, I came along.
+There I took on more riding lessons and exercised of horses.
 When one of the trainers got involved with saving ex-racehorses from slaughter, I decided to do the same.
 However, my efforts in this area did not work out well, and the horse I saved had to be put down.

 First Day Back at Bear Creek Stables